Pedro Fernández (singer)

 José Martín Cuevas Cobos (born September 28, 1969), known by his stage name Pedro Fernández, is a Mexican singer, songwriter, actor, and television host.
 Fernández began his international career as Pedrito Fernández at the age of seven.
+In the 1980s, he turned to be known as a scream king, thanks to his horror film starring roles in films such as Vacaciones de terror (1989), Pánico en la montaña (1989) and Trampa Infernal (1989).

 Fernández has recorded thirty-nine albums, acted in seven soap operas, and twenty five films.
 He has won 4 Latin Grammy Awards.
 His stage name is composed of the names of two of his favorite singers, Pedro (Infante) and (Vicente) Fernandez, the latter of whom was his godfather.
+Vicente Fernández also gifted Fernández his first Traje de Charro (charro suit), which he wore on the cover of his debut album, La de la Mochila Azul.

 Early life

 His first album, La de la Mochila Azul, named after the single, was released in 1978.
 His starring role in the film La niña de la mochila azul (The Girl with the Blue Backpack) was released in 1979 and led to a lifetime career of recording and film contracts.